-When making the decision on which dumbbells is the best fit for you and your garage gym, cost is a major factor.
+When making the decision on which dumbbells are the best fit for you and your garage gym, cost is a major factor.
 However, it’s not the only thing you should focus on.
 Make sure you get the dumbbell that meets your needs the best.
 Here are a few examples:

 Short on Space?

-If space is tight for your gym then going with adjustable dumbbells are almost a no-brainer.
+If space is tight for your gym then going with adjustable dumbbells is almost a no-brainer.
 When you can get the functionality of 8 to 10 different dumbbells that take up the space as 1, that’s a space efficiency dream.

 Do you move often?

 If you move a lot, whether that’s based on your job or something else, then adjustable dumbbells are the best fit as well.
 Moving an entire set of dumbbells from one house or apartment to another is nothing short of a nightmare.

 Cast Iron dumbbells are going to be the most cost-effective choice.
 Many people also like the look and feel of cast iron dumbbells and plates.
 The paint will eventually chip and flake off, but even that usually isn’t an issue until years down the road.

 Rubber Coated dumbbells are much more forgiving on your floor or any other pieces of equipment you sit them on.
 If you’re going to be quickly dropping dumbbells for whatever reason, rubber coated dumbbells are the best choice.

 Either style of dumbbell, if you purchase a good brand, should hold up well and last you a really long time.

 Best Place to Buy Dumbbells